 From 2006 to 2016, Ms Spineanu-Matei was appointed as an External Member of the Enlarged Board of Appeal of the European Patent Office in Munich, Germany.

-After 1997, she also dedicated herself to the training of Romanian magistrates and trainee judges as a trainer at the Institutul Național al Magistraturii (National Institute of the Magistracy, Romania), where she was also a member of the Scientific Council and, from 2011 to 2016, a director.
-She also served on the Board of Governors of the Școala Națională de Grefieri (National School for Registrars, Romania).
+After 1997, she also dedicated herself to the training of Romanian magistrates and trainee judges as a trainer at the Institutul Național al Magistraturii (National Institute of the Magistracy, Romania), where she was also a member of the Scientific Council and then, from 2011 to 2016, a director.
+In addition, she served on the Board of Governors of the Școala Națională de Grefieri (National School for Registrars, Romania).
 From 2012 to 2016, she was a Board Member of the Doctoral School of the Universitatea din București (University of Bucharest, Romania).
-She co-authored several books and authored numerous articles in the field of law and she regularly spoke at national and international conferences.
+She co-authored several books and authored numerous articles in the legal field and she regularly spoke at national and international conferences.

 Ms Spineanu-Matei was appointed as a Judge at the General Court on 19 September 2016.
 She served at the General Court for five years before being appointed as a Judge at the Court of Justice on 7 October 2021.

-Born in 1967 in Zagreb (Croatia), Ms Tamara Ćapeta began her studies at the Sveučilište u Zagrebu (University of Zagreb, Croatia), from which she graduated in 1991.
+Born in 1967 in Zagreb (Croatia), Ms Tamara Ćapeta began her studies at the Sveučilište u Zagrebu (University of Zagreb, Croatia), from which she graduated with a diploma in law in 1991.
 She pursued her studies at the College of Europe in Bruges (Belgium) where she was awarded a Master's degree in Advanced European Studies in 1993.
 Back at the Sveučilište u Zagrebu, she undertook a PhD and became a doctor of law in 2001.